drand/website/docs/blog/2023-05-24-drand-explainer.md

 In the human signature world, it's a little bit like your name in print being used to verify that your signature is valid (although much, much, much more secure).

 So why are we talking about signatures?!
 This post is about randomness, and I even said we need randomness to even *generate* a signature!
 Well there are some properties of digital signatures that are particularly interesting in the scope of randomness.
-Given some piece of data we want to sign, it's impossible to predict the signature that would verify for that piece of data at a rate better than chance unless we have access to the private key.
+Given we some piece of data, an attacker who has our public key but not our private key would not be able to predict a valid signature for it (at a rate better than chance).
+To create a valid signature, they would have to create all possible signatures and verify them against the public key (which would take more computing power than exists in the world to do so in a reasonable time frame!).
 Additionally, there's exactly one signature that will be valid for a given message and private key combination.
 So for a signature scheme that provides [128 bit security](https://en.wikipedia.org/wiki/Security_level), we have approximately a chance of 1 in 340,282,370,000,000,000,000,000,000,000,000,000,000 of correctly guessing the signature for a given message.
 Those are not great odds for an attacker.